Integra® Omnigraft™ Dermal Regeneration Matrix

 Caution: Do not remove the newly formed neodermal tissue when removing the silicone layer.
 Omnigraft™ must not be excised off the wound.

-Caution: If bleeding occurs, or if patient complains of excessive pain, stop and wait 1 to 2 additional days.
+Caution: If bleeding occurs, or if patient complains of excessive pain, stop and wait one to two additional days.
 Forced removal may result in wound re-injury.

 NOTE: It is recommended to always offload the ulcer until the wound has closed.
 To minimize recurrence, continue to offload to prevent future re-injury per the treating clinician's protocol.